 Along with her fellow designers, Burns is tasked with bringing the brand’s storied heritage to the modern day, but the company’s forebears remain an ever-present source of inspiration.
 Having pioneered a new, understated take on luxury, where antique furniture pieces are mixed with newer designs and comfort sits at the heart of every room, Colefax, Fowler and Lancaster cemented their status among the interior design greats.

-The decoration of country houses “doesn’t change for years, it develops,” she adds, noting key elements as deeply comfortable sofas and armchairs, updated over time with slip covers and pillows, as well as good lamps “to make atmospheric pools of light,” big baskets filled with firewood, and generous coffee tables piled high with books.
+The decoration of country houses “doesn’t change for years, it develops,” she adds, noting key elements as deeply comfortable sofas and armchairs, updated over time with loose covers and cushions, as well as good lamps “to make atmospheric pools of light,” big baskets filled with logs, and generous coffee tables piled high with books.
 It’s about comfort first and foremost, which is how the look began, evolving “by necessity,” Burns says, thanks to the most English of gripes imaginable: the weather.
 “We English make the best curtains because we need to retain the warmth of our fires and to blot out the dark, early evenings.
 We make the most comfortable sofas, vital to collapse into after a long day outside,” the designer muses.
 “Perhaps because we’ve always had to spend so much time inside thanks to the weather, the interior of our houses is of paramount importance to us.”

-As family life has developed, so too has the country house look, becoming even more relaxed than its founding designers could ever have imagined, with large, eat-in kitchens taking the place of formal dining rooms, painted furniture picked in favor of antiques and framed photographs hanging where original canvases used to.
+As family life has developed, so too has the country house look, becoming even more relaxed than its founding designers could ever have imagined, with large, eat-in kitchens taking the place of formal dining rooms, painted furniture picked in favour of antiques and framed photographs hanging where original canvases used to.

 The look should, in theory, be delightfully simple to achieve, but there’s a paradoxical precision to a style that’s so innately carefree.
 Burns, who spent her childhood rearranging her parents’ furniture, has perfected the art of nonchalance down to a T, which is why those without the knack so often seek her and her fellow designers’ expertise.
-Indeed, despite, being the oldest firm of its kind in the UK, Sibyl Colefax & John Fowler remains at the forefront of interior design, enlisted to help with, yes, homes in the English countryside, but also pied-à-terres in London, beach houses in Thailand and ski chalets in Switzerland.
+Indeed, despite being the oldest firm of its kind in the country, Sibyl Colefax & John Fowler remains at the forefront of interior design, enlisted to help with, yes, homes in the English countryside, but also pied-à-terres in London, beach houses in Thailand and ski chalets in Switzerland.
 Having joined the company in 1984 to run the showroom of its fabric-focused offshoot, Colefax and Fowler, thought she’d “died and gone to heaven” and stayed ever since, Burns knows better than most about the brand’s enduring appeal.
-It’s the “classic, timeless approach to each and very project,” that’s key to its allure, she says.
-“We seek to make the most appropriate background for our clients and to create layered interiors that reflect their lives—comfort for us is paramount, as is the creation of an understated, elegant interior.”
+It’s the “classic, timeless approach to each and very project,” that is key to its allure, she says.
+“We seek to make the most appropriate background for our clients and to create layered interiors that reflect their lives – comfort for us is paramount, as is the creation of an understated, elegant interior.”

 It’s a sentiment that echoes the founding principles of Sibyl Colefax & John Fowler, not to mention the country house aesthetic it has been so integral in defining.
 Simply put, it’s about creating welcoming spaces that feel as good as they look, that greet you like old friends and invite you to make yourself at home.
-Shoes off, feet up, cup of (English breakfast) tea in hand.
+Shoes off, feet up, cup of tea in hand.